New Podcast Episode Available: Navigating Headwinds and Capitalizing on Industry Inflection Points

 (+0%)

-Reference Year* Table Source: “ACO Realizing Equity, Access, and Community Health (REACH) Model Financial Methodology Updates Webinar” presented by CMS/CMMI on March 28, 2022
+Table Source: “ACO Realizing Equity, Access, and Community Health (REACH) Model Financial Methodology Updates Webinar” presented by CMS/CMMI on March 28, 2022

-Improve Data Collection across Communities: Incorporating market and community-level indicators
+Improve Data Collection Across Communities: Incorporating Market and Community-level Indicators

 REACH ACOs will be required to collect beneficiary reported demographic data to both support further awareness of community-based inequities and also monitor the impact the interventions available in programs like ACO REACH will have on these communities.
 Beneficiary reported demographic data is the gold standard for understanding how demographics contribute to a patient’s health outcomes, but has not historically been collected and aggregated.
 This data collection requirement includes acquiring the following data fields (beneficiary self-reported):